 At the same time, many religious leaders insist that their definition of “cult” (what they call a “theological cult,” as opposed to a sociological one) is not pejorative at all.
 They say it’s just a technical word they use to describe religious groups that worship God differently than they do.
 Essentially, their definition of “cult” comes down to a set of criteria that includes relatively small membership, weird beliefs (and what’s considered “weird” is, of course, up to them) and strict rules.
 It’s worth noting that even my friend’s nondenominational church could be labeled a cult under these vague criteria.
 This technical definition seems to pretend that the other, scarier one doesn’t exist.
-[Here’s Pastor Robert Jeffress making this exact distinction between theological and sociological cults – even he won’t say Mormons are the latter.)
+(Here’s Pastor Robert Jeffress making this exact distinction between theological and sociological cults – even he won’t say Mormons are the latter.)

 So why do people think Mormonism is a cult?
 It really boils down to the fact that while Mormons worship Christ, we worship a little differently than some of our evangelical friends.
 But you already knew that.
 Heck, this site is called “Normons” because we readily admit that there’s a need to explain some of our “weird”-ness!
 But while some of our beliefs and methods of worship differ from those of other Christians, one thing is for sure: we love and revere Jesus Christ as the head of our Church, and we earnestly strive to incorporate his teachings of mercy, love, and salvation into our daily lives.
 Here’s what some other regular Mormons have to say about the “cult” label.